Ashvinchouhan01/Cybersecurity-CTF-Roadmap/README.md

 Welcome to the **Cybersecurity CTF Roadmap** — a community-driven, open-source learning academy built by **C!p#3r Club IIST** for students who want to break into cybersecurity from absolute zero.

-Whether you've never opened a terminal or you're trying to win your first CTF, this roadmap will guide you **step by step**, with curated free resources, hands-on labs, and everything you need to participate confidently in the **National Level CTF** organized at IIST campus.
+Whether you've never opened a terminal or you're trying to win your first CTF, this roadmap will guide you **step by step**, with curated free resources, hands-on labs, and everything you need to participate confidently in the **National Level CTF**.

 > 💬 *"The best time to start learning cybersecurity was yesterday.
 The second best time is right now."*